 Important to note:

-No. 1 and 2 are applied on the number of units consumed.
+- No. 1 and 2 are applied to the number of units used.

-No. 4 and 5 are applied on the classification of domestic, commercial, industrial and other users.
-Applied to Gross Amount driven by number of units.
+- No. 4 and 5 are applied to the classification of domestic, commercial, industrial, and other users.
+Applied to Gross Amount driven by the number of units.

 1 unit = 1 kWh.